beawolf - Fotolia

 To make the code reusable, create a PowerShell function.

-Editor's note: This expert answer is first in a three-part series on PowerShell automation.
+Editor's note: This expert answer is in a three-part series on PowerShell automation.
 Stay tuned for expert answers on event log searches and PATH environment management.

 Dig Deeper on Scripting, Scheduling and IT Orchestration